 Homeowners with non-QM loans can think about refinancing current NON-QM Mortgage to FHA or Conventional loans to see if they can get a lower interest rate.

 - Borrowers can also think of refinancing their FHA to Conventional Loans to eliminate the high cost of FHA’s annual mortgage insurance premium

 - FHA annual mortgage insurance premium is 0.85% of the mortgage balance

-- For homeowner with a FHA Loan, the borrower will be paying FHA mortgage insurance premium, no matter how low the loan to value is
+- For a homeowner with an FHA Loan, the borrower will be paying an FHA mortgage insurance premium, no matter how low the loan to value is

 - There is private mortgage insurance required for conventional loans with higher than 80% loan to value

 - However, private mortgage insurance can be canceled if the property has at least 80% Loan To Value